-In addition to the terpenes found in medical cannabis strains, these essential oils are also produced and found in a large array of other plants.
+In addition to the terpenes found in medical cannabis strains, these compounds are also produced and found in a large array of other plants.
 Each terpene contributes to the plant’s aroma, texture and flavour, albeit some more than others.
 Each strain contains its own specific range of terpenes, which add their own unique properties.
 Not only do they modify the effects of THC and other cannabinoids, but they have also been shown to increase a strain’s medicinal properties.

 While there are many more terpenes than the ones listed below, some of the most prominent and common terpenes in cannabis strains include the following:

 Caryophyllene: Common in two main forms, beta caryophyllene, also commonly seen as β-Caryophyllene or abbreviated to BCP, and trans-caryophyllene or TC.
 Aside from cannabis, this terpene can be found in clove, black pepper and cotton.